-9.3 Child-on-child sexual violence and harassment
+9.3 Child-on-Child Sexual harassment and Violence

-When responding to concerns relating to child-on-child sexual violence or harassment, the guidance outlined in Part five of KCSIE, 2022 will be followed along with the SiET 'Guidance to school and education settings for managing incidents of Inappropriate Sexual Behaviour(s), Sexual Harassment and Violence'.
+When responding to concerns relating to child-on-child sexual violence or harassment, the guidance outlined in Part five of KCSIE 2023 will be followed, along with the SiET 'Guidance to school and education settings for managing incidents of Inappropriate Sexual Behaviour(s), Sexual Harassment and Violence'.

 It is recognised that sexual violence / abuse and sexual harassment can happen anywhere, and all staff will maintain an attitude of 'it could happen here' and that sexual violence and sexual harassment can occur between two children of any age and sex.
-Leconfield School adopts a school wide 'zero tolerance' approach to such behaviour(s).

-Such behaviours can occur through a group of children sexually assaulting or sexually harassing a single child or group of children and can occur online and face-to-face (both physically and verbally).
+Leconfield adopts a school wide 'zero tolerance' approach to such behaviours can occur through a group of children sexually assaulting or sexually harassing a single child or group of children and can occur online and face-to-face (both physically and verbally).
 Sexual violence and sexual harassment is never acceptable.